andrius-siup/cherry-on-the-cake/README.md

 The website was developed using Gitpod workspace to commit and push to GitHub.
 The project uses GitHub for hosting and has been deployed using Heroku.
 To access to my page please follow these steps:

+## Requirements

+* Gitpod or Visual Studio Code
+* PIP - install packages in Python.
+* stripe - create an account for online payments.
+* AWS - create an account cloud storage(create a S3 bucket) for online backup of website static files.
+* git - version control system of code source.

 ## Download

 * Navigate to my repository https://github.com/andrius-siup/cherry-on-the-cake.git .